 WELCOME GOLFERS & GUESTS

-Highland Pines Golf Club is nestled on the banks of the San Jacinto River and winds through the river basin, then travels up through tall pines and hard woods to stunning views of lakes, meadows and valleys.
+Highland Pines Golf Club is the first public access golf club in the Houston area to open in more than a decade.
+Nestled on the banks of the San Jacinto River, Highland Pines winds through the river basin, then travels up through tall pines and hard woods to stunning views of lakes, meadows and valleys.
 The course stretches more than 7,200 yards from the back tees and has five sets of tees in all, each offering their own unique challenge.
-Conveniently located off the Grand Parkway, in Porter, Texas, the golf club is an easy commute from its sister courses, Augusta Pines Golf Club and Gleannloch Pines Golf Club.
+Highland Pines features Zeon Zoysia fairways, rough and tee boxes.
+Once reserved for the exclusive private facilities, this premium surface is now available to everyone.
+Highland Pines is also the first and only club in the world to offer Lazer Zoysia greens.

 -